Division V. Building Permits

 16.60.050 Approval process.

-The city may only approve a proposed building permit application that conforms to the applicable building codes, the fire code, adopted architectural and design guidelines, or ordinances.
+The city may only approve a proposed building permit application that conforms to the applicable building codes, the fire code, adopted architectural and design guidelines, and ordinances.
 Any redlined notes or comments written by authorized city staff on plans or in approval documents are a part of the approved plan and applicants are responsible to review and comply with such redlined amendments.
-The building department may receive and approve complete building permit applications under the following circumstances:
+Building plan review shall comply with the standards and timelines in Title 10, Chapter 6, Utah Code Annotated 1953, Uniform Fiscal Procedures Act for Utah Cities.
+The building department may receive and approve complete building permit applications only under the following circumstances:

 B. For nonresidential/commercial projects or multifamily residential projects (including apartment and condominium projects), building permits may be issued in advance of the road and utility improvements being completed if the project is adjacent to an existing road(s), and all necessary utility infrastructure is immediately available to the project, unless otherwise determined by the development review committee due to public safety or other special circumstances where this infrastructure would be required to be installed prior to the building permit being issued.